The 14 best rock supergroups of all time

-But with The Damned Things and Simple Creatures in the news recently, it got us thinking about other groups of successful musicians who’ve joined forces for the greater good of everything under the comforting umbrella of rock and metal.
+But with the likes of The Damned Things and Simple Creatures releasing brilliant music in more recent times, it got us thinking about other groups of successful musicians who’ve joined forces for the greater good of everything under the comforting umbrella of rock and metal.
 Here are 14 of ’em…

 Giraffe Tongue Orchestra

-Giraffe Tongue Orchestra released their soaring prog-like debut, Broken Lines, through Weinman’s Party Smasher label in 2016.
+Giraffe Tongue Orchestra released their soaring prog-like debut, Broken Lines, through Ben’s Party Smasher label in 2016.